A Recipe: The Perfect Cup of Turkish Coffee

 Turkish coffee is prepared in a small metal pot called a cezve (pronounced jez-VEH).
 The pot has a wide base, a narrow neck and a pouring spout.

 The size of the pot depends on the amount of coffee being prepared.
 Experts suggest using a size that allows the water to reach the narrowest part of the neck.
 Too small a pot results in a foamy overflow, making you question whether someone added a squirt of dish detergent to the mixture.
 Too large a pot results in minimal foam production.
 (If you're not sure about which pot to use, pick one that's a bit too big - much less clean-up!)

 - Small coffee cups (approx. 60mls) and saucers

 Perfect presentation is vital.
 Even though each cup is filled to the top, it is considered bad form to serve a cup when coffee has spilled over the rim and/or onto the saucer.
-(HINT: No one can tell if you use a damp cloth to wipe up spills on the outside of the cup and/or saucer before serving.
-Ask me how I know!)
+(HINT: You didn't hear it from me, but no one can tell if you use a damp cloth to wipe up spills on the outside of the cup and/or saucer before serving. ;-))

 - Coffee, freshly ground to the consistency of powder (approx. 5g per serving)

 If you're really committed to fine Turkish coffee, it may be wise to invest in a Turkish coffee mill so you can grind the beans fresh each day.
 The fresher the grind, the better the taste.
 Otherwise, you can ask your coffee house to grind the beans to a fine powder, or use a mortar and pestle to do it yourself at home.
 Of, if you're in a Turkish shop, you can buy handy little packets of pre-ground, vacuum-packed Turkish coffee.